- What is Collaborative Divorce?

 9. How much does a Collaborative Divorce cost?

-Collaborative Divorce should not be viewed as a low-cost alternative; however, a rough estimate is that Collaborative Divorce representation will cost approximately one-third to one-half the total cost when compared to the spouses being represented conventionally by two attorneys who litigate the case in court.
-Collaborative Divorce costs no more (and usually costs less) than traditional family law litigation, and more importantly, the Collaborative support services and results achieved provide much more value to the family, both in the short-term and long-term.
+Collaborative Divorce should not be viewed as a low-cost alternative; however, a rough estimate is that Collaborative Divorce representation will cost from one-third to one-fifth as much as being represented conventionally by an attorney who litigates the case in court.
+Collaborative Divorce costs no more (and usually costs less) than traditional family law litigation, and the Collaborative support services and results achieved provide more value to the family, both in the short-term and long-term.

 10. How do I enlist my spouse in the Collaborative Divorce process?